koistia1/PLM-Plotting/README.md

 # PLM-Plotting
-Short python program for determining mean relative luminance from polarized light microscopy videos using opencv
+Short python program for determining mean relative luminance from polarized light microscopy (PLM) videos using opencv.

 ## Introduction
 This program is shared as a Jupyter Notebook.